-The L’Oréal USA For Women in Science Program awards five women postdoctoral scientists annually with grants of $60,000 each for their contributions in Science, Technology, Engineering and Math (STEM) fields and commitment to serving as role models for younger generations.
+The L’Oréal Foundation awards women postdoctoral scientists annually with grants for their contributions in Science, Technology, Engineering and Math (STEM) fields and commitment to serving as role models for younger generations.

 Explore Additional Opportunities

-COS Pivot offers a comprehensive database for opportunities to fund fellowships and internships.
+- COS Pivot offers a comprehensive database for opportunities to fund fellowships and internships.
+Login required

 - UAB’s Sparkman Center for Global Health offers a database of internships and fellowships available in global health.

 - Global Health Corps offer a listing of fellowships and internships available to get involved in global health.